grisha/grisha.github.com/source/_posts/2018-10-18-relative-imports-hack-in-go.markdown

 statements need to be adjusted.

 There is a simple hack to accomplish relative imports by using the `vendor` directory and symlinks.
-If you have a package called `mypkg`, then the following should work:
+If you have a package directory called `mypkg`, then the following should work:

 {% codeblock lang:sh %}